5 things to know about the CERB to EI transitionOct 19, 2020

-According to the new rules, the minimum benefit will be $400 a week for up to 26 weeks or roughly six months.
+According to the new rules, updated late September, the minimum benefit will be $500 a week, which matches CERB, for up to 26 weeks.
 The maximum will be $573.
 So you may end up receiving more or less money depending on your past earnings.
 Like CERB, these amounts are taxable.

 How does the EI application process differ from CERB?